P79N6A/server/README.txt

 predicate URIs are always fully expanded, no searching inside strings for base-URI prefixes, no mapping-frames)

-everything is a Resource, with a URI. our resource-class is named R, one can be instantiated with R() or R[] syntax. it is a subclass of RDF::URI. our JSON format has an RDF::Reader interface. our daemon may be going away in favor of lamprey
+everything is a Resource, with a URI. our resource-class is named R, one can be instantiated with R() or R[] syntax. it is derived from RDF::URI. our JSON format has an RDF::Reader interface. our daemon may be going away in favor of lamprey if LDP-API churns endlessly

 REQUISITES
 Debian http://www.debian.org/